Skip to main content

 Add this redirect URI to the Microsoft app registration, replacing the domain with your Sofie domain:

 Use the exact production domain users open in the browser.
 If your Sofie deployment has separate staging and production domains, add each environment separately.
+If you already created a Microsoft app registration for Microsoft SSO, you can add this integration redirect URI to that same app registration instead of creating a second app.

 Register the Microsoft app